Why Are Business Resources for Women Important?

 Additionally, the National Women’s Business Council (NWBC) is worth noting as a federal advisory committee focusing on the issues impacting women entrepreneurs.

-Then there are a number of large female-focused organizations that not only offer resources like training and business certification, but help women create larger entrepreneurial communities.
+Then there are a number of large female-focused organizations that not only offer small business resources for women like training and women-owned business certification, but help women create larger entrepreneurial communities.